JadeFerrao/JadeFerrao/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-This is jayden here!!
+This is Jayden here!!
+Sharpening and Testing my skills to launch a better version of Myself.

-A Tech-Savvy AI/ML Enthusiast and Computer Science Graduate Fueling🚀 Innovation through Cutting-Edge Solutions.

 I'm a highly motivated and intellectually curious individual who's always up for a challenge.
 With my proactive and ambitious approach towards problem-solving, I'm always on the lookout for ways to make a positive impact on society using my passion for AI/XR/R&D 💡.